The SOT Code of Conduct was adopted on November 4, 2019, and last reviewed and revised on July 27, 2022.

-The Society of Toxicology is committed to providing a safe and productive environment for all of its meetings; one that fosters open dialogue, the free exchange of scientific ideas, the promotion of equal opportunity, and is free of any sort of harassment, coercion, and discrimination.
-All meeting participants are expected to treat others with respect and consideration, follow venue rules, and alert Society of Toxicology staff, officers, or security of any potentially dangerous situations, individuals in stress, or instances of harassment, coercion, or discrimination.
-The Society of Toxicology is fully cognizant that there are areas of our science that are controversial.
-Our meetings can and should serve as an effective forum to consider and debate scientifically-relevant viewpoints in an orderly, respectful and fair manner.
+The Society of Toxicology (SOT) is committed to providing a safe and productive environment for all its meetings—one that fosters open dialogue, the free exchange of scientific ideas, the promotion of equal opportunity and is free of any sort of harassment, coercion, and discrimination.
+The SOT Code of Ethics requires all members to act with integrity, and it is expected that all meeting participants treat others with respect and consideration; follow venue rules; and alert SOT staff, officers, or security of any potentially dangerous situations, individuals in stress, or instances of harassment, coercion, or discrimination.
+SOT is fully cognizant that there are areas of science that are controversial.
+SOT meetings will serve as a forum to consider and debate scientifically relevant viewpoints in an orderly, respectful, and fair manner.
 The policies herein apply to all meeting attendees, speakers, exhibitors, guests, staff, contractors, and volunteers.

 What is harassment?

-If an individual wishes to file a formal grievance of harassment:
+To file a grievance of harassment:

-- Notify meeting staff at SOTHQ@toxicology.org or 703.438.3115.
+- Notify meeting staff by email or by calling 703.438.3115.

 - SOT staff will discuss any grievance first with the individual filing the grievance, then with the alleged offender; seek counsel if the appropriate action is unclear; and report the incident and any findings to SOT Council and the Society’s legal counsel.

 - SOT will consult with the individual filing the grievance before taking any action.

 SOT reserves the right to remove an individual from a meeting without warning or refund of any expenses, to prohibit attendance at future SOT meetings, and to notify the individual’s employer.